amandamiotto/HackyHourHandbook/README.md

 # HackyHourHandbook

-A handbook for those who want to start
+A handbook for those who want to start coordinating Hacky Hours in their Universities/Institutes.